Former U.S. soldiers charged in plot to kill drug agent, informant

 In late 2012, according to the indictment, Hunter "collected resumes via email for prospective members of the security team."

-Earlier this year, Hunter and his team allegedly traveled to an unnamed Asian country to discuss the drug trafficking security work with the two informants they believed to be part of the cartel.
+Earlier this year, Hunter and his team allegedly traveled to an unnamed Asian country to discuss the drug trafficking security work with the informants who were posing as Colombian cartel members.

-Hunter, Vamvakias and Gogel were recorded discussing plans to commit the contract killings in Liberia, authorities said.
+Hunter, Vamvakias and Gogel are alleged to have discussed committing contract killings for the cartel.

 "Thanks to the determined, skillful and intrepid efforts of the DEA's Special Operations Division, an international hit team has been neutralized by agents working on four continents."